 Swimmers will perform the Cooper 12-minute swim test and compare with pre-assessment results, perform a front approach and hurdle feet-first and head-first entry from a 1 meter springboard (if applicable), for lifeguard readiness in addition to above skills that are applicable: Swim 20 yards using a front crawl or breaststroke to a depth of 7 to 10 feet, retrieve a 10 lb. object, return to the surface and swim 20 yards on the back or side to the starting point with the object (students must hold object with both hands and keep his or her face out of the water) with additional skills for Personal Water Safety in addition to the above skills before completion of the American Red Cross swim program.

-• Lessons are conducted at Beach 1, Beach 3 (TBD), and the Swim Lanes on the Main Lake.
+- Lessons are conducted at Beach 1, Beach 3 (TBD) and the Swim Lanes on the Main Lake

-• Weekday (Monday - Thursday) lessons are 30 minutes long.
+- Lessons are 30 minutes long

-• Lessons start at 10:00 AM.
+- Lessons start at 10:00 AM

-• Last lesson is at 3:00 PM.
+- Last lesson is at 3:00 PM

 Lifeguard training